-- A. A narrative indicating your understanding of the work and an outline of how you plan to conduct and complete the work. - B. Roles and resumes of people who will work on the project including any subcontractors and the overall percent of work to be performed by subcontractors.
-Identify the proposed project manager and key personnel. - C. Examples of similar projects/work scope elements done by the people proposed for this project. - D. A description of your proposed process for meeting design and engagement of the Steering Committee and other members of the Dryden community, with an emphasis on conducting an open and transparent process. - E. A schedule broken down into project phases and including on-site and virtual meetings. - F. A cost proposal broken down into project phases and including fee and reimbursable expenses.
-Provide a project cash flow projection. - G. A billing rate schedule indicating rates for the individuals who will work on the project. - H. Exclusions, if any, to this Request for Proposal. - I. Three references for similar work by your team proposed for Dryden's project. - J. Demonstration that your company has experience delivering municipal land use ordinances and updates, including experience in New York State.
+- 1. A narrative indicating your understanding of the work and an outline of how you plan to conduct and complete the work. - 2.
+Roles and resumes of people who will work on the project including any subcontractors.
+Identify the proposed project manager and key personnel. - 3.
+Examples of similar projects/work scope elements done by the people proposed for this project. - 4.
+A description of your proposed process for meeting design and engagement of the Steering Committee and other committee/board members. - 5.
+A schedule broken down into project phases and including on-site and virtual meetings. - 6.
+A cost proposal broken down into project phases and including fee and reimbursable expenses.
+Provide a project cash flow projection. - 7.
+A billing rate schedule indicating rates for the individuals who will work on the project. - 8.
+Exclusions, if any, to this Request for Proposal. - 9.
+Three references for similar work by your team proposed for Dryden's project. - 10.
+Demonstration that your company has experience updating municipal land use ordinances, including experience in NYS.